📜 Classes

 Classes have rarity tiers matching the broader item system:

-Higher-tier classes are not offered at induction.
-Everyone starts Common or, rarely, Uncommon.
-Higher tiers are earned through class evolution at milestone levels.
+Higher-tier classes are not offered at the initial class selection.
+Everyone starts at either Common or Uncommon.
+Higher tiers are earned through class evolution tied to core refinement.

 The rarity of the evolution reflects how exceptional your path has been.
-A Common [Warrior] who leveled normally might evolve into an Uncommon [Blade Sentinel].
+A Common [Warrior] who refined normally through Crude might evolve into an Uncommon [Blade Sentinel] at Tempered.
 The same warrior who soloed an enemy three tiers above them, protected civilians, and hit a comprehension breakthrough mid-combat?
 They're looking at Rare or higher.

 Class Stats

 Your class determines part of your stat growth at each level.
-Alongside the free stat points you allocate, your class pushes a fixed number of points into stats that match its archetype:
+Alongside the free stat points you allocate, your class pushes a fixed number of points into stats that match its archetype.
+Class stats begin applying at the level the Class is first assigned - prior to that, you receive free stats only.

 You don't control where class stats go.
 They're automatic.
 Your class has permanent, compounding effects on your stat growth.
 The number of class stats per level scales with class rarity; a Mythic class grants nearly triple the class stats per level compared to Common.
 (See Stats & Attributes for the full table.)